MaxStelmah/Tools/README.md

 ImagesLib.py - library for handling Images (find different images, blend images ...)

-ParsedLog.py - very simple class for handling logs
+ParsedLog.py - very simple class for handling logs.

-GraphTimeLine.py - the tool for comparing results on a timescale
+GraphTimeLine.py - the tool for comparing results on a timescale.